 Natural fiber is a broad term that can refer to any fiber derived from plant matter, like hemp, jute, or sisal.
 While most natural fibers dry in its own shade of green or brown, the material can be dyed to present more vivid colours.

-Jute fiber rugs are made with the stalk of the plant instead of the leaves, giving the rug a soft feel not too dissimilar from cotton or wool fabrics.
+- Jute - Jute fiber rugs are made with the stalk of the plant instead of the leaves, giving the rug a soft feel not too dissimilar from cotton or wool fabrics.
 However, the material can flatten over time, so best to place these jute fiber rugs in low to moderate traffic areas, and away from humidity.

-Hemp fiber provides a tough, durable rug that is resistant to mold and mildew.
+- Hemp - Hemp fiber provides a tough, durable rug that is resistant to mold and mildew.
 The fibers are usually coarse, and stand up like brush bristles.
 Using hemp around humid areas, like the bathroom, laundry room, and the like, can give those rooms a natural feel without the high maintenance.
 Hemp, however, tends to shed fibers.

-Sea Grass is the most water resistant material used for natural fiber rugs.
+- Sea Grass - Sea Grass is the most water resistant material used for natural fiber rugs.
 Made from underwater plant matter, sea grass is soft, durable, and offers a smoother texture than those of jute and hemp.
 Sea Grass rugs make great additions to bathrooms, as they don’t retain water and are soft to the touch on bare feet.

-What do sisal rugs and sugar free syrups have in common?
+- Sisal - What do sisal rugs and sugar free syrups have in common?
 They’re both derived from the agave plant!
 Sisal rugs are woven from the leaves and stems of the plant, and offer the toughest durability out of all natural fiber materials.
 However, sisal rugs are very absorbent, making spills and stains more difficult to clean with this material.

-Bamboo is actually classified as a grass, despite its woodsy texture.
+- Bamboo - Bamboo is actually classified as a grass, despite its woodsy texture.
 Bamboo is a sustainable material that provides rugs in light green to tan hues to make any room bright, yet relaxing.
 Bamboo is slightly water resistant and mold resistant, so they do well in humid environments.
 However, keep moisture away from bamboo as the material may rot when wet.

 Improper cleaning methods can damage natural rugs by pulling out the fibers, introducing moisture that can host mold, or causing the organic material to burn through heat cleaning.
 Remember that natural fibers come from plant matter, thus they are sensitive to most industrial cleaning solutions.